tybottorff/bottorffdocs/notes/notes_for_self.md

  - Speak up more in meetings
  - Be in the office (not remote) as often as possible
 ## Biology
+ - **more cytotoxic phenotype has been observed in more terminal Tex before (chronic viral/mice context likely, I forget), but they are short-lived (vs. less cytotoxic but longer-lived progenitor Tex)**
+ - **IL7R blockade is depleting via starvation (selectively deplete IL7-dependent cells)**
  - **DP PD-1+ in bifurcated model as terminal Tex leading to effector Tex doesn't make the most sense...?**
  - **perhaps more specific label for DP CD127+ instead of Tpex is memory-like Tpex, especially in linear model as intermediate Tex (DP PD-1+) can be thought of as a 2nd subset of Tpex along with DP CD127+**
  - **IL7R* expression reduced with teplizumab and patients with lower CD127 expression had longer diabetes free intervals, lower CD127 expression associated with slower disease progression**